gazebo-tooling/action-gz-ci/README.md

         uses: actions/checkout@v2
       - name: Bionic CI
         id: ci
-        uses: ignition-tooling/ubuntu-bionic-ci-action@v1
+        uses: ignition-tooling/action-ignition-ci@master
         with:
+          docker_image: 'ubuntu:bionic'
           apt-dependencies: ''
           codecov-token: ${{ secrets.CODECOV_TOKEN }}
           cmake-args: '-DBUILD_TESTING=1'
 ```

+### Docker image

+The `docker_image` input is optional and defaults to `ubuntu:bionic`.
+It can
+be set to any valid Docker image.

+Make sure the files below are saved on directories matching the chosen image.

 ### Dependencies

 Be sure to put all apt-installable dependencies into `apt-dependencies`.

-If you need to install dependencies from source, add a Vcstool yaml file to
+If you need to install dependencies from source, add a Vcstool yaml file to:

+`.github/ubuntu:bionic/dependencies.yaml`

+> Change `ubuntu:bionic` to match the `docker_image` input.

-`.github/ci-bionic/dependencies.yaml`.
-Dependencies will be built using
-`colcon`.
-Be sure to add the apt dependencies of dependencies build from source
+Dependencies will be built using `colcon`.
+Be sure to add the apt dependencies
-to `apt-dependencies`.
+of dependencies build from source to `apt-dependencies`.

 ### Codecov